Shatter Me: Plot

 Adam and Juliette run away to where Adam's 10-year-old brother James lives, a small apartment Adam helped to make.
-James is taken care of by others because Adam must live with the other soldiers; to the brother's knowledge, both of their parents are dead.
+James is taken care of by his neighbors because Adam had to live with the other soldiers; to the brother's knowledge, both of their parents are dead.
 Through spending time together, Adam starts to become possessive of Juliette.
 One of Adam's fellow soldiers, Kenji Kishimoto, shows up claiming that Warner had him tortured in order to learn Adam and Juliette's whereabouts.
 Kenji says that he knows a safe place where they can escape, and they formulate a plan.
 Juliette and Adam split up with Kenji and James, but Adam and Juliette are captured and Warner shoots Adam.

-Warner drags Juliette into an abandoned classroom and tells Juliette he loves her.
-Warner kisses Juliette, so she seduces him to get the gun from him.
+Warner drags Juliette into an abandoned classroom and tells her he loves her.
+Warner kisses Juliette, so she seduces him to get the gun from his jacket.
 She non-fatally shoots him.
-She finds Adam in a slaughterhouse, and they escape, although Adams's leg is badly injured.
-They meet up with Kenji and James, whom Kenji has given sedatives so that he will not be traumatized by the condition Adam is in.
+She finds Adam in a slaughterhouse, and they escape, although Adam's leg is badly injured.
+They meet up with Kenji and James, to whom Kenji has given sedatives so that he will not be traumatized by the condition Adam is in.

 It is revealed that Kenji is a member of the Rebellion against the Reestablishment, called Omega Point.
-Adam, Juliette, and James are recruited by, and then join the Rebellion.
+Adam, Juliette, and James are recruited by the Rebellion and then join it.